Free — no credit card required

 Every state has its own procedural rules for HOA fines.
 We automatically detect your state from your property address and cite the exact statutes that apply to you.

-Under state law, fines imposed without proper procedure are not enforceable — regardless of whether you committed the violation.
+Under state law, fines imposed without proper procedure may not be enforceable — regardless of whether you committed the violation.

 Your HOA fined you $500 for a fence violation.